 Electronic Sealing of Containers

 Gone are the days where a jurisdictional officer had to supervise the stuffing of export cargo.
 The Central Board of Excise and Customs (CBEC) has introduced a concept which enables the exporters to self-seal their containers using electronic seals.
-Such a measure will result in the reduction of transportation cost, as exporters may not have to incur MOT (Merchant Overtime) charges with respect to the supervision, combined with the fact that the time taken for moving the goods will be significantly lower.
+Implementation of these measures shall reduce the transportation cost as exporters no longer liable for MOT (Merchant Overtime) charges with respect to the supervision, combined with the fact that the time taken for moving the goods shall also reduce significantly.
 The initiative will be processed through RFID (Radio Frequency Identification) e-seal.
 This article is a brief account on the various pre-requisites pertaining to the recently launched system of electronic sealing of containers by the CBEC.

-Electronic sealing of containers can be adopted only for fully loaded container that is sealed at an approved premise, by an authorized exporter.
+An entity should adopt the use of Electronic sealing of containers only for a fully loaded container sealed at an approved premise.
+All containers sealed electronically should avail prior approval from the authorized exporter.
 Exporters who were availing ceiling at the factory premises under the previous system of supervision automatically qualify for electronic sealing of containers.
-Further, exporters who have been availing supervised sealing can automatically start electronic sealing of containers without any approval or permission from the jurisdictional commissioner.
+Further, exporters availing supervised sealing for the containers can start electronic sealing of containers automatically without any approval or permission from the jurisdictional commissioner.

-Also, entities that are granted Authorized Economic Operator (AEO) status can electronically self seal containers regardless of whether they were involved in self-sealing or supervised sealing.
+Also, entities with prior approval for Authorized Economic Operator (AEO) status can electronically self seal containers regardless of whether they were involved in self-sealing or supervised sealing.
 Finally, all exporters having GST registration and filing GST returns can start electronic sealing of containers after obtaining approval from the respective jurisdictional Commissioner.

 GST Registration and Return Filing